This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Klumpke’s palsy is a condition that affects the lower arm, wrist, and hand.
-It can occur in newborns who suffered nerve damage because of complications during labor and delivery.
-A baby with this condition may have anywhere from mild, temporary symptoms to a permanent disability, depending on the severity of damage to the nerves.
+Klumpke’s palsy is a condition that causes loss of sensation and paralysis in the lower arm, wrist, and hand.
+It can occur in newborns with nerve damage from complications during labor and delivery.
+A baby with this condition may have mild, temporary symptoms or a permanent disability, depending on the severity of damage to the nerves.

 Klumpke’s palsy is a condition, most often a birth injury, that results from damage to specific nerves of the brachial plexus.
 The brachial plexus nerves run from the spine, along the side of the neck, through the armpit area, and down the arm.
 They allow for movement and sensation in the arm, wrist, and hand.